gomorpheus/morpheus-docs/getting_started/guides/aws_guide.rst

 Automation and Configuration Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Morpheus automation is composed of Tasks and Workflows.
 A task could be a script added directly, scripts or blueprints pulled from the Morpheus Library, playbooks, recipes, or a number of other things.
-The complete list of task types can be found in the `Automation section <https://docs.morpheusdata.com/en/4.1.1/provisioning/automation/automation.html#automation>`_ of Morpheus docs.
+The complete list of task types can be found in :ref:`automation`.
 Tasks can be executed individually but they are often combined into workflows.
 We can opt to run a workflow at provision time or they can be executed on existing instances through the Actions menu.

 In this guide we will set up an Ansible integration, create a task, add the task to a workflow, and run the workflow against a new and existing instance.
 If you've worked through this guide to this point, you should already have an Apache instance running.
 If you don't yet have that, provision one before continuing with this guide and ensure it's reachable on port 80.